theplant/appkit/credentials/README.md

   on k8s.
 This will automatically renew Vault and AWS credetials as they get close to expiring.

-* Otherwise use AWS session management
+* Otherwise use AWS configuration management

 ## Local Development